amrvac/amrvac/doc/thermal_conduction.md

      before call (m)hd_activate()
-  3. You can add the name list for thermal conduction, tc_list, in par file, where parameters tc_perpendicular, tc_saturate, tc_dtpar can be modified. tc_perpendicular=.true. will add conduction flux perpendicular to magnetic field, which is not considered by default. tc_saturate=.true. to consider saturation effect of thermal conduction, which is the default choice. tc_dtpar=0.9/0.45/0.3 is the default stable time step coefficient for 1D/2D/3D, decrease it for a more stable run if thermal conduction fails due to negative internal energy.
+  3. You can add the name list for thermal conduction, tc_list, in par file, where parameters tc_perpendicular, tc_saturate, tc_slope_limiter can be modified. tc_perpendicular=.true. will add conduction flux perpendicular to magnetic field, which is not considered by default. tc_saturate=.true. to consider saturation effect of thermal conduction, which is the default choice.